BleuxGenius/ls/notes.md

 - functions: invoke the function with optional arguments => check return
 - endpoints: make a request with optional arguments => check the response

+## tips
+- adding describe helps the dev, it creates the output that supposed to be read.